 These 4 elements are fundamental to Asmbly’s vision:

 where novices and experts alike come together to share knowledge

 Provide opportunities for community education and enrichment

 How is Asmbly different from makerspaces in general?

 The concept of a large, multi-specialty, nonprofit makerspace isn’t a something the founders of Asmbly invented (we wish we had!).
 Large, nonprofit makerspaces like Asmbly operate successfully all over the country (to name a few: Artisan’s Asylum outside of Boston, TxRx in Houston, Dallas Makerspace, Open Works in Baltimore), and we’ve engaged these organizations throughout the Asmbly design process.
 Asmbly will be a novel concept in Austin, but it’s a well-proven makerspace model that exists all over the country.

 Location depends on geographic demand (fill out that survey!) and space availability.
 We’re looking for 10,000-15,000 square feet.
 We have been touring prospective spaces, so we’ll keep you updated.

 Our goal is to make pricing as affordable as possible for members of Asmbly.
 Final membership fees are dependent upon the determination of location, property size, and lease rates.
 Here’s a general idea of how Asmbly’s membership structure for both General Members and All Access Members might look:

 First and foremost, we’ll have clean, organized, well-equipped and well-maintained shop areas.
 Hurrah!

-We expect to add shops based on demand (another reason to fill out the survey), and this is what we are currently planning (specific models and brands of equipment are TBD, but feel free to email us with questions/feedback ):
+We expect to add shops based on demand and this is what we are currently planning (specific models and brands of equipment are TBD, but feel free to email us with questions/feedback ):